Last updated: 15 March 2023

 These checklists present multiple best practices, both basic and enhanced, that the PDPC recommends for bolstering the company’s cyber security.
 Once your company has assessed their compliance with these practices, it can then formulate a plan to implement the necessary recommendations.

 To cater to different industries and multiple phases of development, PDPC created two checklists addressing various data breaches.
 With the aim of implementing best practices from the very beginning, the first checklist focuses on application security in the development and support phase and aims to tackle prevalent coding issues.

 Meanwhile, the second checklist covers infrastructure and system security and offers recommendations to address the four other ICT gaps explained in the handbook.
-Combined, the two checklists were designed to help companies pre-empt and prepare solutions for a wide range of cybersecurity problems.
+Combined, the two checklists were designed to help companies pre-empt and prepare solutions for a wide range of cyber security attacks or problems.

 PDPC regularly publishes and updates resources that help organisations harness the power of data ethically while maintaining customer trust.
-With PDPC’s handbook and checklists, businesses can get informed about their cybersecurity and learn how to keep their data safe.
+With PDPC’s handbook and checklists, businesses can get informed about their cyber security, prevent online scams, and learn how to keep their data safe.
 Find out more about these resources here.